 A general survey of exceptional individuals from birth to 21 years and an introduction to special education, including special education history and law disability causation, definitions and classification systems, characteristics of all categories of exceptional learners (disabled and gifted), provision of services and appropriate educational alternatives.
+Students will develop the ability to identify and meet the needs of all learners including preparation in developing and implementing individualized education programs and behavioral intervention plans, preparation for educating individuals in the least restrictive environment and identifying that environment, and strategies that address difficult and violent student behavior and improve academic engagement and achievement.
 Students will be placed in an educational setting with learners with special education needs for a minimum of a 10 hours.
 This course is offered each semester.
 This course partially fulfills the global awareness and social responsibility outcome.
 Prerequisite or corequisite: EDUC 200.